gomjellie/chalk.c/README.md

 Flexible Expressions

-  - String Literal in C lets you write flexible expressions
+  - String Literal in C lets you write flexible expressions with CHALK

 ## Examples